ronaldgreeff/genderio/README.md

   `GET`: If `token` and URL query args (`?oc=True` or `?oc=False`), validate token.
 If token valid, set `gender` attribute relative to `predicted_gender` - if query arg is `True`, set it to same value as `predicted`, otherwise reverse the gender with a simple dictionary.
 &nbsp;
 ##### *The convolutional neural net*
 I experimented with several iterations of networks, learning rates, batch sizes and pre-trained models (for transfer learning - including VGG16, mobilenet and Xception models, as well as building two of my own) and typically ended up with similar results/accuracy.
+The trained model and it's headers are stored in `prediction/models`.
 &nbsp;
 ###### Notable points
 - `class_mode` is set to binary, since there are binary outputs.
 - As such the output of the model is a *single* node using `sigmoid` activation function.
 - The loss function uses `binary_crossentropy` and `BinaryAccuracy` metrics.
 - Since colour doesn't matter (and actually decreased accuracy), I convert the images to grayscale.
 This changes the input shape to have 1 channel instead of 3.
 &nbsp;
 ###### Challenges
 Data cleansing was the most time consuming aspect of it all.
 The data I managed to obtain included corrupt images with termination error.
 To address this issue, I opened each image in the `Pillow` module, and re-saved them.
 I then copied the data to a new folder and progressively cleaned them as follows: